-There are all kinds of therapists and many schools of psychology; and a degree doesn’t necessarily make a therapist a good therapist.
+There are all kinds of therapists and many schools of psychology; and a degree doesn’t necessarily make any therapist a good therapist.

-You should investigate and know what methods and therapies your potential counselor uses, and be sure it will be of use to you.
+You should investigate and know what methods and therapies your potential counselor uses, and make sure it will be of use to you.

 That’s not good for you at all!

-It will just mean you will have to spend thousands of dollars indefinitely and you won’t necessarily get to see any progress.
+It will just mean you will have to spend years of your life and thousands of dollars indefinitely.

-The program or therapy you sign up for must be precise and provide a decent timeframe so that your expectations can be met.
+The program or therapy you sign up for must be precise and provide a good timeframe so that your expectations can be met.

-Take my course on defeating social anxiety for example.
-It’s a clear pathway, and specific results.
+Take my anxiety and stress program as an example.
+It’s a clear pathway, and you get specific results.

-If your therapist cannot provide either, consider that said anxiety therapy can end up making things worse.
+If your therapist cannot provide either, consider the possibility that said anxiety therapy can end up making things worse for you.